-During 2019 the Board of Directors has taken the corresponding decisions related to remuneration issues that, according to the Spanish Capital Companies Act, cannot be delegated.
+During 2020 the Board of Directors has taken the corresponding decisions related to remuneration issues that, according to the Spanish Capital Companies Act, cannot be delegated.

-On the other hand, the key role in the application of the components included in the Directors' remuneration policy was played by the Nominations and Remuneration Committee of the Board of Directors.
+On the other hand, the key role in the application of the components included in the Directors' Remuneration Policy was played by the Nominations and Remuneration Committee of the Board of Directors.
+In particular, the Committee has considered the impact of the COVID-19 pandemic on the travel sector and stock market movements and has ensured the application of the Remuneration Policy in 2020 remains aligned with the interest of the business and multiple stakeholders.

-The Nominations and Remuneration Committee is currently chaired by Mr. David Webster (External Independent Director), who, effective April 21 2019, was appointed Chairman for a two-year term.
-He replaced Mr. Guillermo de la Dehesa, whose term expired.
-The other members of the Committee are Dame Clara Furse (External Independent Director), Mr. Francesco Loredan (Other External), Dr. Peter Kuerpick (External Independent Director) and Mr. Guillermo de la Dehesa (External Independent Director).
+The Nominations and Remuneration Committee is currently chaired by Mr. David Webster (External Independent Director).
+The other members of the Committee are Dame Clara Furse (External Independent Director), Mr. Francesco Loredan (Other External), Dr. Peter Kuerpick (External Independent Director) and Mr. Stephan Gemkow (External Independent Director, who covered the vacancy created in June 2020 by the outgoing Mr. Guillermo de la Dehesa, due to his term of office expiration).

-In this regard, the Nominations and Remuneration Committee, during financial year 2019, held the following meetings:
+In this regard, the Nominations and Remuneration Committee, during financial year 2020, held the following meetings:

-- February 14, 2019.
+- February 12, 2020.

-- April 10, 2019.
+- April 15, 2020.

-- December 11, 2019.
+- December 15, 2020.